 THIS NOTICE DESCRIBES HOW MEDICAL AND HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW THIS CAREFULLY.

-This notice describes how OhioGuidestone and its subsidiary organizations (collectively, “Our Agency”) use or disclose your Protected Health Information (PHI).
+This privacy practices notice describes how OhioGuidestone and its subsidiary organizations (collectively, “Our Agency”) use or disclose your Protected Health Information (PHI).

 Individually Identifiable Health Information is health and demographic information collected from an individual (whether oral or recorded in any form or medium) that (i) is created or received by Our Agency and (ii) relates to (a) the past, present, or future physical or mental health or condition of an individual, (b) the provision of health care to an individual, or (c) the past, present, or future payment for the provision of health care to an individual, and that identifies the individual or with respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 Protected Health Information is Individually Identifiable Health Information that is (i) transmitted by electronic media, (ii) maintained in electronic media, or (iii) transmitted or maintained in any other form or medium.

 Protected Health Information excludes Individually Identifiable Health Information (i) in education records covered by the Family Educational Rights and Privacy Act (20U.S.C.
 1232g), (ii) in records described at 20 U.S.C.
 1232g(a) (4)(B)(iv), (iii) in employment records held by Our Agency in its role as employer, and (iv) regarding a person who has been deceased for more than fifty (50) years.